 GPS coordinates feature

 In fact, I know that if I activated the GPS feature on my smartphone, my GPS coordinate would still indicate that I am not in the US, even though my publicly visible IP is.
-For your information, a VPN cannot encapsulate a GPS coordinate into its packet, thereby replacing every local GPS info with the VPN provider’s.
+For your information, a VPN cannot encapsulate a GPS coordinate into its packet, thereby replacing every local GPS info with the VPN providers.
 Well, at least I am not aware yet of a technology that can do it.
 Most VPN solutions work on the IP layer: IP is the main protocol used by the internet.

-Even though you can put GPS coordinates on any online map, thereby assuming that at some point of time this GPS info is “translated” into IP- the truth is: it’s just a mashup of different technologies that make this all possible.
+Even though you can put GPS coordinates on an online map, thereby assuming that at some point of time this GPS info is “translated” into IP- the truth is: it’s just a mashup of different technologies that make this all possible.
 This is an interesting concept to understand as it keeps you focused on what can be “simulated” from a VPN solution, and what can’t be (at least so far).

 So if we go back to the case I mentioned earlier: from my Android phone with a VPN-enabled connection, the public internet would find that my IP is based on the US, but at the same time, I am also broadcasting my GPS location that indicates that I’m still somewhere in the Indian ocean, not in the US: that’s a huge difference when it comes to identifying where I actually am.